 Kalalau Trail panorama

 The hike is challenging and demanding.
-To make sure you are prepared, we have created a Kalalau Trail Packing list that covers all of the essentials, along with what to wear to the Kalalau Trail.
-Additionally, we also share what NOT to bring and other answers to FAQs.
+To make sure you are prepared, we have created a Kalalau Trail Packing list that covers all of the essentials, along with what to wear on the Kalalau Trail.
+Additionally, we share what NOT to bring and other FAQs.

 See our product selection criteria and guidelines here.